 A journal publishing 2 issues per year

-Portuguese Studies a peer-reviewed biannual multi-disciplinary journal devoted to research on the cultures, literatures, history and societies of the Lusophone world.
-The chair of the Editorial Board for 2020 is Tori Holmes, and the Reviews Editor is Paul Melo e Castro.
+Portuguese Studies is a peer-reviewed biannual multi-disciplinary journal devoted to research on the cultures, literatures, history and societies of the Lusophone world.
+The chair of the Editorial Board for 2021 is Catarina Fouto, and the Reviews Editor is Emanuelle Rodrigues Dos Santos.

 Submissions.
 Scholarly contributions are invited on all subjects within the fields of the literature, culture, and history of Portugal, Brazil and the Portuguese-speaking countries of Africa.
 Material on Galician studies will be considered where there is a substantial relevance to Lusophone literatures, cultures and histories.
 All articles and reviews should be written in clear English and conform to MHRA Style.
 Submissions in Portuguese may be considered, but full peer review and publication will be conditional on provision of a satisfactory translation by or on behalf of the author.
 For more, see the Notes for Contributors section below.

 Themed issues.
 The journal combines general issues, which include material on topics right across our remit, with themed issues.
 Themed numbers are often edited by guest editors, who work together with the Editorial Committee but take the main responsibility for the contents.
 To express an interest in editing a themed issue, please complete the special issue proposal form and submit this to the current Chair.

 In particular, the journal is currently seeking young scholars to edit our Autumn 2022 number — please clich the link for full details.